dcmwijaya/Whatsapp-Bot-based-Weather-monitoring-using-SPI-communication/README.md

 1. Getting started with ThingESP :

    <table><tr><td width="810">

-   • Please <a href="https://thingesp.siddhesh.me/#/signup">Sign Up</a> first.
+   • Go to the following url: <a href="https://thingesp.siddhesh.me/#/">Click Here</a>.

-   • Then please <a href="https://thingesp.siddhesh.me/#/login">Login</a> to access the service.
+   • Click ``` Login ``` to access the service.

+   • if you do not have an account, then click ``` Create Account ```.

    </td></tr></table><br>

-2. Fill in all required fields.<br><br>
+1. Fill in all required fields.<br><br>

-3. Create a project in ThingESP by clicking on Project in the left tab and then selecting Add New Project.<br><br>
+2. Create a project in ThingESP by clicking on Project in the left tab and then selecting Add New Project.<br><br>

-4. After the project has been created, connect ThingESP with Twilio by entering the Twilio WhatsApp Endpoint URL into ThingESP.
+3. After the project has been created, connect ThingESP with Twilio by entering the Twilio WhatsApp Endpoint URL into ThingESP.

 <br><br>